Wishing Well School: Educating the Whole Child

 The first, second and third grade child is so full of life and love of learning.
 We bring a rotation of enrichment lessons throughout the year that meet the growing changing needs of the child while taking into account each child’s learning pace.

-Form Drawing: This is a unique class to Waldorf education.
-Form drawing trains the thinking, feeling and will forces within a child.
+Form Drawing: Form Drawing trains the thinking, feeling and will forces within a child.
 In this class, children move a form in many ways before putting it on paper.
 It trains hand-eye coordination, flexible thinking, aesthetic and spatial orientation.
 Closed forms, running forms, metamorphic forms and mirror forms are explored.